findingtheforest/findingtheforest.github.io/_posts/2016-04-17-disadvantageous-evolution-of-advertising.md

 Let’s consider the commodity concept for a moment as well.
 Doesn’t it make you uncomfortable to be thought of as a commodity, bought and sold by advertising companies?
 It happens everywhere we go, and to many of us, it seems absurd.
 But to others, it goes unnoticed.
 Your credit cards, your browser, your Facebook--everywhere.
 You are a commodity.
 You are bought and sold.

-We’re a nation up in arms about the FBI accessing information on a phone on San Bernardino, and for good reason--it sets a precedent, as many have alluded to<sup>1</sup>, in which our private data is only private in the loosest sense, but we’ve only noticed [after Apple told us to](http://www.apple.com/customer-letter/).
+We’re a nation up in arms about the FBI accessing information on a phone in San Bernardino, and for good reason--it sets a precedent, as many have alluded to<sup>1</sup>, in which our private data is only private in the loosest sense, but we’ve only noticed [after Apple told us to](http://www.apple.com/customer-letter/).
 It wouldn’t be nearly as advantageous for Apple (or Google or Facebook et al) to tell us the many ways in which our data is sold, packed and shipped to advertisers and advise us to be outraged about it--that’s their business, their funding.

 {% include embed.html src='https://www.youtube.com/embed/zsjZ2r9Ygzw?rel=0' caption='<sup>1</sup>John Oliver on the debate regarding the San Bernardino iPhone'  %}